bplmaps/lmec-main-site/content/event/from-the-vault-collections-showing-winter-wonderland-maps.md

 tags:
 - collections
 - from the vault
-draft: true

 ---
 ### About this event

 {{< figure src="/uploads/2022-10-14/siss4984.jpeg" caption="Soft City will be on display in our gallery for the month of December." class="figure-right" >}}

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!
-For this edition of _From The Vault_, we'll take a look at maps from our collections that
+For this edition of _From The Vault_, we'll take a look at maps from our collections that speak to the spirit of winter.

 _Drop in any time between 2:00PM - 4:00PM._